ccdmb/predector/CONTRIBUTING.md

 # Contributing to this project.

-This document is intended a brief cheatsheet for using git, docker, and singularity.
+This document is intended to be a brief cheatsheet for people wanting to contribute.

+We have some short guides on how to use git, docker, and singularity etc.
+For now while we're still developing the first version of the pipeline, this document is fine.
+Once we publish (version 1), we'll need to re-organise these guidelines a bit to follow something more like the [git workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) model.

 ## Git